vitkovit/akamai_mock/README.md

 - Hostnames tab now have __Check Property Hostname__ option, it will list productionCnameTo from all hostnames for an account.<br>
 - Configurations tab now shows the latest version number.<br>
 - Hostnames tab presents a sorted list of hostnames.<br>
-- View Readme is showind proper HTML format
+- View Readme is showing proper HTML format

 ## Prerequisites
 Active API credentials.
 To create API credentials, go to:<br>